Doklet/Inception/README.md

 ## Installation

-Make sure to create a virtualenv by executing `nvirtualenv .env` The activate the virtualenv by executing `source .env/bin/activate`
+Make sure to create a virtualenv by executing `nvirtualenv .classify-service-env` The activate the virtualenv by executing `source .env/bin/activate`

 ### Tensorflow